Hydrodynamic Enhancement of $p$-atic Defect Dynamics

+The resulting flow field surrounding the defects is given in Eq.~(S10)~\cite{SI}.
+Our solutions for the flow field hold for {\em arbitrary} $p$ values, thus include nematics.

-\end{widetext} where $R$ is a large-distance cut-off, analogous to the system size.
-A plot of the flow associated with this velocity field is given in Fig.~\ref{fig:1} for $p=1,\,2\ldots\,6$ and $s=\pm 1/p$.
-As intuitive, these flows are characterized by the same $(|n|+1)-$fold rotational symmetry of the driving force $\bm{f}$, with $n$ as given in Eq.~(\ref{eq:backflow_force}b).
-Thus, a $s=1/2$ disclination in nematics, sources a typical Stokeslet-like flow consisting of two counter-rotating vortices meeting along the defect's longitudinal direction (i.e. the $x-$direction in this case), whereas a $s=-1/2$ disclinations gives rise to a $3-$fold symmetric flow consisting of six vortices with alternating positive and negative vorticity.
-Similarly, a $s=1/3$ ($s=-1/3$) disclinations in {\em triatics} drives a $2-$fold ($4-$fold) symmetric flow, etc. Because of this rotational symmetry, and with only exception for $p=2$, these flows have the effect of stirring the fluid around a defect and stablize the core by trapping this at the central stagnation point.
-By contrast, the Stokeslet-like flow sourced by a $s=1/2$ disclination yields a net momentum current, whose effect is to propel the defect forward.
+We plot the backflow of the thermodynamically stable defects $s=\pm 1/p$ for $p=2,\,3\ldots\,6$ in Fig.~\ref{fig:1}.
+The backflow of defects of \textit{all} $s$ inherits the $(|n|+1)-$fold rotational symmetry of the driving force $\bm{f}$, with $n$ found in Eq.~(\ref{eq:backflow_force}b).
+Thus, $s=1/2$ disclinations in nematics, source a typical Stokeslet-like flow consisting of two counter-rotating vortices meeting along the defect's longitudinal direction (i.e. the $x-$direction in this case), yielding a net momentum current, whose effect is to propel the defect forward.
+By contrast, $s=-1/2$ give rise to a $3-$fold symmetric flow consisting of six vortices with alternating positive and negative vorticity.
+Similarly, $s=1/3$ ($s=-1/3$) disclinations in {\em triatics} drive a $2-$fold ($4-$fold) symmetric flow, etc. Due to this rotational symmetry, these flows stir the fluid around a defect and trap the core at the central stagnation point, for all $p-$atic defects with $n\neq0$.

-Such an interesting example of passive self-propulsion is not unique of nematics (Fig.~\ref{fig:2}a-c), but nematics are the only type of liquid crystal where passive self-propulsion is thermodynamically stable.
-To substantiate the latter statement we express the defects strength in terms of the so called topological charge $q=ps$ and note that the constant $c$ in Eq.~(\ref{eq:backflow_force}a), hence the flow speed, vanishes for any {\em even} $q$ value in the range $2 \le q \le 2p-2$ (Fig.~\ref{fig:2}d).
-For {\em odd} $q$ values, the flow speed is instead always finite, but the $(|n|+1)-$fold symmetry of the force $\bm{f}$ is inherited by the flow, thereby preventing the occurrence of the Stokeslet-like structure required for self-propulsion, unless $n=0$, or, equivalently, $s=(p-1)/p$.
-In this case, $\bm{f} = c_{p}/|\bm{r}|^{p+1}\,\bm{e}_{x}$ and the symmetry of the flow is explicitly broken, ultimately leading to the propulsion of the defect in the $x-$direction at a speed
+For $n=0$, on the other hand, defects propel under the effect of their associated backflow.
+This leads to self-propulsion condition that is valid of {\em all} $p$ values: i.e. $s=(p-1)/p$ with $p$ even (Fig.~\ref{fig:2}a-c).
+For odd $p$ values, on the other hand, $c_{p}=0$ when $n=0$ and the driving force $\bm{f}$ vanishes (Fig.~\ref{fig:2}d).
+The speed of self-propelled defects is readily found upon integrating the velocity field $\bm{v}$, Eq.~(S10) in Ref.~\cite{SI}, along the defect core.
+This gives